- not in collection

 Although it is currently unclear what this circuit does, it seems likely that

-it is used to pass the ringing voltage (bell) directly from the line to the telephone set
+it is used to pass the DC voltage for the carbon microphone in the telephone's

 ➤ Printable version of the original block diagram